pavithrakarthik/agent-toolkit/typescript/README.md

 # PCC Agent Toolkit

-The PCC Agent Toolkit enables popular agent frameworks including OpenAI's Agent SDK, LangChain, Vercel's AI SDK, Model Context Protocol (MCP), and Amazon Bedrock to integrate with PCC APIs through function calling.
+The PCC Agent Toolkit enables popular agent frameworks including Vercel's AI SDK and Model Context Protocol (MCP) to integrate with PCC APIs through function calling.
 It includes support for TypeScript and is built on top of PCC APIs and the PCC SDKs.

 ## Available tools